Maine Court Records

 What is a Maine Divorce Decree?

-A Maine divorce decree is a judicial order that effectively relieves parties from the rights and obligations that matrimony confers.
-The court will issue a document to this effect per 19-A M. R. S. § 953(5).
+A Maine divorce decree is a judicial order that relieves parties from the rights and obligations that matrimony confers.
+The court will issue a document per 19-A M. R. S. § 953(5).
 The decree contains the names of the divorcees and the court’s declaration on adjudged matters (see the abstract of a divorce decree)..
 Upon issuing a decree, the court confers the social and legal status, rights, and obligations of unmarried persons on the divorcees.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make changes in the future.
+Family court documents generally include both marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records carefully to make changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Maine?